Forbidden Art — 2006: Organization of the exhibition and exhibits

 Among the artists whose works were exhibited are such authors as Vyacheslav Sysoev, Alexander Kosolapov, Alexander Savko, Vagrich Bakhchanyan, Blue Noses, Vyacheslav Mizin, Avdey Ter-Oganyan, Leonid Sokov, Ilya Kabakov, Mikhail Roginsky, PG group.
-The exhibits of the exhibition were hidden from viewers by a partition and were accessible for viewing through small holes in this partition.
+The exhibits were hidden from viewers by a partition and were accessible for viewing through small holes in this partition.

-Criminal Case Against the Organizers of the Exhibit
+Criminal case against the organizers

 As a result of the exhibition, Erofeev and the director of the Sakharov Museum, Yuri Samodurov, were charged under Article 282 of the Criminal Code of the Russian Federation (incitement to religious hatred).
-The criminal case was initiated at the initiative of the Russian national-conservative Orthodox movement "Narodny Sobor".
+The criminal case was initiated at the initiative of the Russian national-conservative Orthodox movement Narodny Sobor.
 One of the defendants, Yuri Samodurov, said that his criminal prosecution was political, referring, in particular, to the confession of the investigator who conducted his case.

-In June 2008, the curator of the exhibition, Andrei Erofeev, was fired from his main job - the Tretyakov Gallery.
-In an interview with the Sobkor Ru agency, Erofeev called his dismissal "a mean stab in the back.".
+In June 2008, the curator of the exhibition, Andrei Erofeev, was fired from his main job – the Tretyakov Gallery.
+In an interview with the Sobkor Ru agency, Erofeev called his dismissal "a mean stab in the back".